Maratyszcza/NNPACK/README.md

 ## Packaging

-Binary packages need to distribute two files: `include/nnpack.h` and `lib/libnnpack.a`.
+Binary packages need to distribute two files: `include/nnpack.h` and `lib/libnnpack.a` (also `lib/libnnpack.so` or `lib/libnnpack.dylib` if NNPACK was configured with shared library support).

 ## Bindings